thearchitector/dotfiles-arch/README.md

   $ wifi-menu
 ```

-After entering credentials, you can verify that a connection has been established by pinging a known website.
+After entering the credentials, you can verify that a connection has been established by pinging a known website.
 If successful, `ping` should report receiving 64-byte packets from your hostname:

 ```sh
   $ ping 1.1.1.1